Learn how to manage your money and understand where it goes.

-A budget records the money you have coming in to your pocket (income) and the money you plan to spend (expenses).
-Think of it as a map of your personal financial situation.
-There is no one-size-fits-all approach to making a budget, but there are some simple steps to take to build your own personal budget planner.
+A budget records the money you have coming in (income) and the money you plan to spend (expenses).
+There’s no one-size-fits-all approach to making a budget, but here are some tips to build your own personal budget planner.

 Remember that a budget isn’t just a way to keep track of your own spending habits.
 A good budget will also outline your personal financial goals and what steps you need to take to achieve them.

 A budget clearly shows how much you’re earning, how much you should be spending and what you’re spending your money on.